When you should come & meet us!

 4. Narcolepsy: A chronic neurological disorder that disrupts the brain’s ability to regulate sleep-wake cycles, resulting in excessive daytime sleepiness and sudden, uncontrollable episodes of falling asleep.

-5. Obstructive sleep apnea is a potentially serious sleep disorder characterized by repetitive episodes of partial or complete blockage of the upper airway during sleep, leading to breathing interruptions and fragmented sleep.
+5. Obstructive sleep apnoea is a potentially serious sleep disorder characterised by repetitive episodes of partial or complete blockage of the upper airway during sleep, leading to breathing interruptions and fragmented sleep.

-6. Parasomnia: A category of sleep disorders that involve abnormal behavioral, experiential, or physiological events that occur during sleep, including sleepwalking, night terrors, sleep paralysis, and sleep-related eating disorders.
+6. Parasomnia: A category of sleep disorders that involve abnormal behavioural, experiential, or physiological events that occur during sleep, including sleepwalking, night terrors, sleep paralysis, and sleep-related eating disorders.

-7. Restless legs syndrome: A neurological disorder characterized by uncomfortable sensations and an irresistible urge to move the legs, typically during rest or inactivity, especially in the evening or at night.
+7. Restless legs syndrome: A neurological disorder characterised by uncomfortable sensations and an irresistible urge to move the legs, typically during rest or inactivity, especially in the evening or at night.

 8. Shift work sleep disorder: A circadian rhythm sleep disorder affecting individuals who work non-traditional hours, causing difficulties with sleep quality, excessive sleepiness during working hours, and overall disruption of the sleep-wake cycle.

-9. Snoring is a common sleep-related breathing disorder characterized by noisy breathing during sleep.
+9. Snoring is a common sleep-related breathing disorder characterised by noisy breathing during sleep.
 It is often caused by obstructed air movement during breathing.
-Snoring can be a sign of obstructive sleep apnea or simply a nuisance to bed partners.
+Snoring can be a sign of obstructive sleep apnoea or simply a nuisance to bed partners.

 The Quality of Sleep: